-The college permits content rated G, PG and M. All content remains at the discretion of college staff and will be removed or confiscated if it is deemed inappropriate.
-Material rated MA15+ will not be displayed in the college.
+The college permits content rated G, PG and M. All content is at the discretion of college staff and will be removed or confiscated if it is deemed inappropriate.
+Material rated MA15+ does not reflect the values of City Beach Residential College and is banned.